supersalad/supersalad.github.io/_en_services/system-development.md

   path: /assets/images/systemdeveloper_banner.webp
   thumbnail: /assets/images/systemdeveloper_400x200.webp
   caption: Photo by <a href="https://unsplash.com/@brookecagle?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Brooke Cagle</a> on <a href="https://unsplash.com/photos/a-group-of-friends-at-a-coffee-shop--uHVRvDr7pg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

+form-calltoaction: Strenghen your team with an experienced developer
+form-thankyou: Thanks for reaching out!<br>I'll get back to you as soon as possible
+form-header: Fill in to get contacted
+form-intro: Initial consultations are always free of charge.

 ---

 # Legacy, new development and everything in between